Pipelines for Merge Requests

 so they don't run on merge requests.

-build: stage: build script: ./build only: - master test: stage: test script: ./test only: - merge_requests deploy: stage: deploy script: ./deploy only: - master
+build: stage: build script: ./build only: - main test: stage: test script: ./test only: - merge_requests deploy: stage: deploy script: ./deploy only: - main

 Excluding certain jobs